Transposed Poisson structures: Open questions

 In 1972, Regev proved that the tensor product of two associative PI algebras is an associative PI algebra.
 Recently, a similar result was obtained for Poisson algebras \cite{mpr07}.
 The last results motivate the following question.

 \begin{question} Is a tensor product of two transposed Poisson PI algebras a transposed Poisson PI algebra? \end{question}

-It is known that the tensor product of two Poisson algebras gives a Poisson algebra \cite{mpr07} and also the tensor product of two transposed Poisson algebras gives a transposed Poisson algebra \cite{bai20}.
-In the case of the standard multiplication of tensor Poisson algebras, it is not true for $F$-manifold algebras \cite{lsb21}.
+It is known that the tensor product of two Poisson algebras gives a Poisson algebra \cite{mpr07}, the tensor product of two transposed Poisson algebras gives a transposed Poisson algebra \cite{bai20}, the tensor product of two pre-Lie Poisson algebras gives a pre-Lie Poisson algebras \cite{bai20}, the tensor product of two Novikov-Poisson algebras gives a Novikov-Poisson algebra \cite{xu97}, and the tensor product of two anti-pre-Lie Poisson algebras gives an anti-pre-Lie Poisson algebra \cite{bai22}.
+In the case of the standard multiplication of the tensor product of Poisson algebras, it is not true for $F$-manifold algebras \cite{lsb21}.
 On the other hand, in the case of generalized Poisson algebras, their tensor product does not necessarily give a new generalized Poisson algebra \cite{z21}.
 The last results motivate the following question.

 \begin{question}[Pasha Zusmanovich] Find identities for algebras formed by the tensor product of a transposed Poisson algebra and a Poisson algebra. \end{question}